Moodle security procedures

 If you are not sure whether an issue is a security issue, you should still create a new issue in the tracker for review, using the security level "Could be a security issue".

 Please do NOT post about security issues in the forums on moodle.org.
 This will cause the issue to be more widely known before a fix can be prepared.

 How we deal with a reported security issue

 - The security team reviews the issue and evaluates its potential impact on all supported versions of Moodle.

 - The security team works with the issue reporter to resolve the problem, keeping details of the problem and its solution hidden until a release is made.

 - New versions are created and tested.

 - New packages are created and made available on download.moodle.org.

-- Advisories are mailed to administrators of registered Moodle sites, giving a period of time when they can upgrade before the issue becomes public.
+- Advisories are mailed to administrators of registered Moodle sites.

 - A public announcement is made about the security issue in the Moodle security news forum.